deadwater88/legislate-me/docs/README.md

 ## Functionality & MVP
 With this application, users will be able to:
  + View all the legislation in their state
  + Find their legislators based upon their address
  + View legislation based upon areas of interests (e.g healthcare, environmental policy, etc).
  + Send messages or make calls to their representatives
+ + Interact with the emulator through a demo site

 ## Wireframes
 ![Home-Page](/docs/wireframes/Home-Page.png)